HEADS-project/training/2.Kevoree_Basics/1.HelloWorld/dotnet/README.md

 #### How to run the project
 ##### Publishing the component
-Once developped, a component must be published in a registry before it can be started in a kevoree instance.
+Once developed, a component must be published in a registry before it can be started in a Kevoree instance.

 To to so you can refere to [the official NuGet documentation](https://docs.NuGet.org/create/creating-and-publishing-a-package).

 You are free to publish your code to any NuGet repository.
 My advice is to only publish stable component in the official NuGet repository (https://www.NuGet.org/) and to use a local registry for you developments (for exemple [ProGet](http://inedo.com/proget) is a nice free solution, fast and stable).

 ##### Releasing the component
-The [Model Generator](https://github.com/kevoree/kevoree-dotnet-model-generator/releases/latest) allows you to publish a component to an http kevoree registry or to save you component's model into a file.
+The [Model Generator](https://github.com/kevoree/kevoree-dotnet-model-generator/releases/latest) allows you to publish a component to an http Kevoree registry or to save you component's model into a file.

 My advice is to only publish stable components in the [official Kevoree registry](http://registry.kevoree.org/) and to generate files during development.